-- 1. Integrate Christian principles in critical thinking and decision making. - Articulate a doctrinal position and its relevance to ministry. - 3.
-Lead a local ministry. - 4.
-Demonstrate skills in communicating the gospel in a variety of contexts and to various audiences. - 5.
+- Integrate Christian principles in critical thinking and 1. decision making. - Demonstrate awareness and improvement of thinking 2. and learning strategies. - Articulate a doctrinal position and its relevance to ministry. - 4.
+Lead a local ministry. - 5.
+Demonstrate skills in communicating the gospel in a variety of contexts and to various audiences. - 6.
 Apply practical ministry skills to meet the pastoral needs of a local congregation (e.g., administer the sacraments, perform rituals, visitation, etc.).

 The setting of goals, as well as priorities among those goals, with an emphasis upon how those goals and priorities relate to the realities and aspirations of life.
 The attitude of the individual including other aspects of psychological makeup and how it impacts upon the ability and willingness to set goals and priorities.
-An emphasis upon how goals, priorities, and attitudes can lead to effective and Christian personal management.
+An emphasis upon how goals, priorities and attitudes can lead to effective and Christian personal management.

-This course will present a historical background of computing, including the evolution of the personal computer and the history of the internet.
-It will briefly look at the difference between hardware, software, and peripherals, as well as basic Internet skills, computer maintenance, and the most important parts of a computer.
-The major focus of the course will be upon desktop computing and software application, dealing specifically with learning how to use Microsoft Office Professional.
-Primary attention will be given to word processing (Word), spreadsheets (Excel), and presentations (PowerPoint).
+This course will briefly look at the difference between hardware, software, and peripherals, as well as basic Internet skills, and the most important parts of a computer.
+The major focus of the course will be upon desktop computing and software applications, dealing specifically with learning how to use Microsoft Office Professional 2007.
+Primary attention will be given to word processing (Word) and presentations (PowerPoint).
 Some time will be spent on email and campus web applications as well, all of which are integral to a student's college career.
 The student will have the opportunity for practical application of concepts learned, whether for ministry, business, or any other professions.

-The course will explore ways in which the student can develop a positive relationship with God as he/she explores the role of general revelation (the creation) and special revelation (the Scriptures) and experiences God at work in the postmodern world.
+The course will explore ways in which the student can develop a positive relationship with God as he/she explores the role of general revelation (the creation) and special revelation (the Scriptures) and experiences God at work in the modern world.

-CM3100 CONCEPTS OF LEADERSHIP (3 CREDITS) 5 WEEKS
+CM3100 Concepts of Leadership (3 credits) 5 weeks